 Localization

 The cartridge supports localization for all jobs.
-Each job will loop through all enabled locales for the current job scoped site.
+Each job will loop through all locales declared in BM custom preference in site key for the current job scoped site.
 An SFCC site and product catalog supports multiple locales per instance and are mapped to multiple distinct TurnTo sites, each with their own configuration and one locale per site.

 IMPORTANT NOTE: “default” locale is not allowed.